zmuhls/LING78100-MP4/README.md

 ### Hints

 -   There is more than one way to solve this.
--   Your solution should only need to call `re.sub` once.
 -   You will **not** receive full credit if you instead use functions like `str.replace`.
 -   You do not need to write a class or a function here, though a simple